Retrieving data with Perl DBI DBD::ODBC

 print "LongTruncOk is ", $h->{LongTruncOk}, "\n";

-When LongTruncOk is false (as above), if you attempt to retrieve more than LongReadLen bytes from a column you will get an error like above.
-If you are not bothered about the column data being truncated then set LongTrunkOk to 1.
-If you need more than 80 bytes from the column then you need to set LongReadLen.
-If you want long columns ignored (i.e. no data fetched from them but undef returned instead) then you need to set LongReadLen to 0 and LongTruncOk to true.
+When LongTruncOk is false (as above), attempts to retrieve more than LongReadLen bytes from a column fail.
+If you're not bothered about the column data being truncated, set LongTrunkOk to 1.
+If you need more than 80 bytes from the column, you need to set LongReadLen.
+If you want long columns ignored and no data fetched from them (undef returned instead) then you need to set LongReadLen to 0 and LongTruncOk to true.

 Handling NULL data